- Military Life Cycle

 The most important items to keep with you during a PCS are your vital documents.
-Check off each item in this list and make multiple copies of them in case you misplace one along the way.
-Don't just rely on electronic copies either; make physical copies.
+Check off each item in this list and make multiple copies, as appropriate.
+Electronic copies can be convenient, but make sure to have physical copies as well.

 - Orders – Keep your original set of orders with you at all times and make more than one copy.

 - Identification for each family member – Bring your military IDs and driver’s licenses, but also Social Security cards, passports and birth, marriage and naturalization certificates.